 Clad in a satiny chocolate glaze and rolled with chestnut mousse, this black-tie cake with gold leaf-adorned chestnuts is fitting for New Year's Eve.
-It can be made a day ahead, leaving you plenty of time to dress to the nines, too.

 - Vegetable-oil cooking spray